cofauver/fewd40/lesson3/project/README.md

 ###Description

-A hot, new NY Tech Startup, Relaxr, has approached you to help them develop a new landing page for their company.
+A hot, new SF Tech Startup, Relaxr, has approached you to help them develop a new landing page for their company.
 They've handed you the [design file](starter_code/design_file.txt) for the site, along with the copy and assets.
 You need to take these files and turn it into a landing page.

 ![Relaxr Landing Page](https://i.imgur.com/aiNUaDW.png)